HomeBlog Home

 4. Any water that accumulates underneath the heater - Sometimes, this can just be the result of condensation.
 Still, after your inspector rules that out, there may be a bigger problem to address.

-5. Tripped circuit breakers - If your water heater causes your breaker to trip, this is an indicator of a bad heating element or faulty wiring.
+5. Tripped circuit breakers - If your water heater trips a breaker, it is an indicator of a bad heating element or faulty wiring.

 Your water heater is the most expensive portion of your entire plumbing system.
 So this portion of your home inspection will be significant.